ariadnavigo/cras/README.md

 respectively.

 Adding new tasks to an already existing file is possible by using the -a option.
-Deleting tasks is performed by using the -d option.
+Tasks can be delated by using the -d option, specifying the number of the desired task.
+Editing the description of a task can be done by using -e.

 For further usage information, please refer to the cras(1) manual page.